 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

 Oh me.
-Where to even begin.
-Just thinking back to these apple pie baked beans has me wanting to make another batch on my Char-Broil Big Easy.
+Just thinking back to these apple pie baked beans on the Char-Broil Big Easy has me wanting to make another batch.
 Now.
 Right now.
 In just over an hour I could be enjoying these slightly sweet, flavor-packed beans.
 And so could a few others, because this recipe makes a big batch.

-To make these apple pie baked beans, I needed a few things for my Big Easy.
+To make these apple pie baked beans on the Char-Broil Big Easy, I needed a few things.
 First, a Bunk Bed basket.
 This is the first thing you should buy after getting a Big Easy.
 It nearly doubles your cooking space and makes sides dishes like this one a breeze.
+It also makes it easier to add and remove dishes from your cooker.
+You can fit three baskets in the Big Easy at once, but it takes a good bit of adjusting and luck to make it work.

 Apple Pie Baked Beans on the Char-Broil Big Easy